Isha Keskar: Personal life

 Isha Keskar has been in a relationship with Rishi Saxena of Kahe Diya Pardes for the past few years.
 Their relationship became public in 2018 when Rishi shared a photo with Isha on his Instagram story.
 They first met while working on a TV show called Chala Hawa Yeu Dya.
 Isha liked Rishi's calmness when they first met.
-They started talking more at Zee Marathi Awards ceremony, where Isha began the conversation.
+They started talking more at Zee Marathi Utsav Natyancha Awards ceremony, where Isha began the conversation.